 To identify, report, and investigate potential unlawful actions, as well as violations of the Group's Code of Conduct and other provisions, the Group has implemented several mechanisms and channels, including a whistleblowing system.

-The CleanR Grupa whistleblowing system The whistleblowing process at the Group is complies with the relevant legislative requireoverseen by the Group's Human Resources and ments.
-The Group has approved its Administrative Director.
-Whistleblowing Policy and devised a digital At the beginning of 2024, the Group ran tool - the "Trust Line".
-It allows the Group's trainings for the human resources, office stakeholders to raise their concerns about administration, and internal audit employees, potential violations of the Group's governance as well as the Vizii Urban Board and office policies with respect to ethics, corruption, staff, explaining what kind of reports are conflict of interest, procurement practice, considered as whistleblowing reports, action unethical conduct of business partners, and upon receiving such a report, the duty to protect other cases prescribed by law. whistleblowers, and prohibition to retaliate due Although the digital solution has been used to whistleblowing.
+The CleanR Grupa whistleblowing system complies with the relevant legislative requirements.
+The Group has approved its Whistleblowing Policy and devised a digital tool - the "Trust Line".
+It allows the Group's stakeholders to raise their concerns about potential violations of the Group's governance policies with respect to ethics, corruption, conflict of interest, procurement practice, unethical conduct of business partners, and other cases prescribed by law.